 Check your home office set-up

-Since you’ll be spending a lot more time at your home office, it’s time to make sure your desk is properly set up.
+Since you’re likely spending a lot more time at your home office, it’s time to make sure your desk is properly set up.
 There are plenty of government resources to make sure your workspace is ergonomically sound, and whilst things like a desk that’s slightly too high or feet that dangle just off the floor might feel okay for short periods, they aren’t healthy when working for hours and days at a time.

 Optimise your internet

 If you’re working from home, your home broadband is more important than ever.
 Here are a few things to consider.
 For nbn plans, there are different tiers with varying speeds, so consider upgrading your plan to a faster connection.
 For wireless broadband or mobile hotspots, moving them to different areas of your home may slightly affect your connection, so it’s best to find a spot that gives you good coverage.
 Plus, the proximity of your computer to your wireless router may also affect your speed.
 Check out our tips for improving your home WiFi.

 Take regular breaks